fedemotta/yii2-widget-datatables/README.md

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

-With Composer installed, you can then install the extenion using the following commands:
+With Composer installed, you can then install the extension using the following commands:

     composer global require "fxp/composer-asset-plugin:~1.0.0"
     composer require --prefer-dist fedemotta/yii2-widget-datatables "*"